 Women’s rights in Iran are severely restricted.
 Married women cannot get a passport or leave the country without their husbands’ permission.
 Women are barred from becoming judges.
 Female singers are banned from singing solo.
 Women are largely banned from entering sports stadiums.
 From the age of 7, women and girls are required to wear a veil.
 The list goes on.

-Join a conversation on Wednesday, December 5 with world-renowned Iranian activists on the state of women’s rights in Iran and the courageous and ongoing efforts of Iranian women to secure their freedom.
+On Wednesday, December 5, the Georgetown Institute for Women, Peace and Security hosted a conversation with world-renowned Iranian activists on the state of women’s rights in Iran and the courageous and ongoing efforts of Iranian women to secure their freedom.

 MASIH ALINEJAD, activist for women’s rights in Iran, author of “The Wind in My Hair,” and founder of “My Stealthy Freedom”